-I am a US based K12 edtech entrepreneur continuously reading about the immense growth of our industry in developing countries.
+I am a K-12 entrepreneur continuously reading about the immense growth of our industry in developing countries.
 How would you go about expanding into those as an early-stage startup?

 Ready to Reach